LouiseMovik/RTDataPrepper/README.md

 RTDataPrepper contains scripts for processes included in an automated workflow for cohort-wise oncology information system (OIS) data preparation for risk modeling.
 The automated workflow is described in a manuscript currently submitted to a journal.
-The code for the data injection process is found here: https://github.com/LouiseMovik/RTDataInjector.
+The code for data injection is found here: https://github.com/LouiseMovik/RTDataInjector.

 Following data extraction from a clinical OIS (ARIA in our case), do the following in the class InData:
   1. Enter path to the working directory.